perryrh0dan/taskline/readme.md

 ## Highlights

-This project was heavily inspired by [taskbook] (https://github.com/klaussinani/taskbook).
+This project was heavily inspired by [taskbook](https://github.com/klaussinani/taskbook).
 Due to the lack of some critical features mentioned below, I decided to rewrite the complete app in a more modern approach.

 ### Original